guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 .. _Mercurial: http://mercurial.selenic.com/
 .. _Bitbucket: http://bitbucket.org

-Download the latest ``.sublime-package`` file and double click on it if you're running a full installation of Sublime Text, or perform a manual installation as described in :ref:`installation-of-sublime-packages`.
+Download the latest ``.sublime-package`` file and install it as described in :ref:`installation-of-sublime-packages`.

 .. sidebar:: Mercurial and Bitbucket